 Every superior collegiate athletic program has at its core one trait that continually fuels successful seasons: A WINNING TRADITION.
 Without a doubt, College of DuPage holds one of the finest winning traditions capturing national championships and numerous regional, state and North Central Community College Conference (N4C) championships.
 As a College of DuPage student/athlete, you will be a part of a program of state and national prominence.

 While we point with pride to our athletic success, we continually stress to our athletes that they are students first, and athletes second.
 That is a big part of Chaparral tradition.

 College of DuPage offers you the opportunity and challenge to work hard, play hard, and succeed as a student, an athlete, and a future working professional.

 Jermaine Townes is a 39-year-old College of DuPage student, a Desert Storm veteran, and a member of the 2011 College of DuPage men's basketball team.

 “COD has helped me grow and become a better student.
 I've learned how to balance school, basketball and working when I can.
 Personally, I think I have become more independent.
-My advice to students who are considering COD would be that it’s a great place to start.
-You have to make the most of it.
-You get what you put into it.
-So I would encourage students to become involved in something.”Read Spotlight
+My advice to students who are considering COD would be that it’s a great place to start."Read Spotlight